aguirre-lab/aguirre-lab/README.md

 ```

 ## Data
-Our data live in several places, all of which comply with MGH data security protocols:
+Data live in several places, all of which comply with MGH data security protocols:
 1. `mad3` and/or `landmark4`: MGB archival storage servers
 1. Workstations (see compute)
 1. Dropbox